Manchester City - Arsenal: How to watch, start time, prediction, odds

 Team news: Manchester City – Arsenal (INJURY REPORT)

-Manchester City will be keeping a close eye on Kevin de Bruyne who returned home early from international duty after a small hip issue.
-Sergio Aguero, John Stones and Ilkay Gundogan all took part in training sessions over the international break but
+Manchester City will not have Kevin de Bruyne, who returned home early from international duty after a small hip issue.
+Sergio Aguero is fit to start in a boon to City but Aymeric Laporte is not and Ruben Dias will partner with Nathan Ake at center back.

-Arsenal are hoping to have Thomas Partey and Kieran Tierney available as the former signed on deadline day and has spent just a dew days in England, while Tierney was caught up as a close contact of a Scotland teammate testing positive for COVID-19.
+Arsenal has Thomas Partey on the bench but Kieran Tierney makes the starting lineup as the former signed on deadline day and has spent just a dew days in England, while Tierney was caught up as a close contact of a Scotland teammate testing positive for COVID-19.
 Gabriel Martinelli, Calum Chambers, Shkodran Mustafi and Pablo Mari remain long-term absentees.

 What they’re saying ahead of Manchester City – Arsenal